-Some issues raised by infallible types:
+Some issues raised by soundness for infallible types:

-- How should the judgments and their metatheory be set up? - How should type inference and generic functions be handled? - Is the operational semantics of flagged values $(V \to V)$ the right one? - Will higher-order code require wrappers on functions?
+- How should the judgments and their metatheory be set up? - How should type inference and generic functions be handled? - Is the operational semantics of flagged values $(V \rightarrow V)$ the right one?